everestpipkin/datagardens/students/miyehn/7_minimalComputing(fantasy_network)/README.md

 ## Inspirations

 For this project, we were inspired by cryptography, pideon carriers, networking methods such as packets, and more.
 Cryptography is a wonderfully rich field, and a fascinating part is that many modes of encryption rely upon the idea that some problems (factoring a large product of prime numbers) are just too computationally heavy to solve.
+For this project, we were inspired by the tension between the rapid improvement of computing power and our reliance upon computational limits.

 ## Usage